cyb4x/cyb4x.github.io/_posts/2025-04-19-VulnLab-Retro.md

 ![alt text](/assets/screenshots/Retro/14.png)

 With valid access confirmed using both TGT and password, we’re now ready to move to the next stage in the attack chain.
+We'll be switching between using the `TGT` and the `password`.
+This helps demonstrate how both methods work in real scenarios.

-ADCS
+### ADCS Enumeration
+we continued enumeration using `netexec` to check if `Active Directory Certificate Services (ADCS)` was deployed in the environment and the output revealed the presence of a certificate authority named `retro-DC-CA`.

+Using `nextexec`

 ```powershell
 nxc ldap 10.10.79.94 --use-kcache -M adcs